 - Local impacts of event-led urban development and regeneration projects

 - Leveraging events as a platform for educating visitors and raising awareness about critical issues (e.g. human exploitation, trafficking etc).

 Mike's work primarily focuses on large-scale events like the Olympics and the countries, cities and communities targeted to host.
 To date, his field work spans across London 2012, Rio 2016 and Tokyo 2020 Olympic Games, Gold Coast 2018 Commonwealth Games, and regional sporting and cultural events (e.g. food and light festivals to regional marathons).
 Conceptually, Mike's work primarily draws on theories, concepts and ideas across management, organisational, and development studies.
 His work is published across internationally recognised journals in his field (e.g. Tourism Management, Event Management, Annals of Tourism Research), and, has featured across TV, radio and print media from The Guardian, Les Echos, BBC to ABC news networks.

-Committed to supporting colleagues' research, Mike holds various editorial positions in international events and tourism journals.
-He is the Editor-in-Chief of Event Management; former Deputy Editor for Annals of Leisure Research, and sits on the Editorial Board for Leisure Studies, International Journal of Festival and Event Management, and Event Management journal.
-Furthermore, Mike sits on the Editorial Board and is the Social Media Editor for both Annals of Tourism Research, and, Annals of Tourism Research Empirical Insights (@AnnTourRes).
+Mike holds various editorial positions.
+He is the Editor-in-Chief of Event Management; former Deputy Editor for Annals of Leisure Research; and currently sits on the Editorial Boards of Leisure Studies and International Journal of Festival and Event Management.
+He also sits on the Editorial Board and is the Social Media Editor for both Annals of Tourism Research, and, Annals of Tourism Research Empirical Insights (@AnnTourRes).

 Host of 'InsideEvents' - a new international podcast for 2020-2021